NovichenkoAnton/Stringify/README.md

 # Stringify
-A set of usefull string extensions
+A set of useful string extensions

 ## Usage